 Here's a little insider secret about solo professionals – less than 1 in 5 have a written business plan.
 Are you shocked?
-I've worked with smart self-employed solopreneurs for nearly six years now, and in that time I've come to understand why you don’t.
+I've worked with smart solo professionals for more than a decade now, and in that time I've come to understand why most keep their business plan all in their head.
 Here are three of the top reasons:

 - Business plan templates often ask for information not relevant to your business, such as detailed plans for capitalization through “old-business” mechanisms such as bank loans and venture capital.

 - Commonly used biz plan templates often do not support newer business models such as Internet-only businesses, those with little or no physical inventory, or direct marketed businesses.